oottppxx/enigma2/plugins/snackbar/README.md

 ## Description

-Just what it says on the tin - apparently some of the Enigma2 distros don't support arrow right to invoke thhe seekbar, either directly or via a hotkey.
+Just what it says on the tin - apparently some of the Enigma2 distros don't support arrow right to invoke the seekbar, either directly or via a hotkey.
 With this plugin, you can just bind the arrow right key with the long trigger to the plugin to get that functionality.
 This seems especially useful when watching VOD streams.